Autism Spectrum Disorder in Children

 - Chromosome problems

-Your child may need genetic testing to help find out which problem he or she has.
+Your child may need genetic testing to help find out if another problem has contributed.
 The testing is done by a medical geneticist.
-This is a healthcare provider with special training in genes and gene problems.
-He or she can let you know the chances of having another child with the gene problem.
+This is a healthcare provider with special training in genetics and inherited problems.
+They can let you know the chances of having another child with the gene problem.
 For example, PKU carries a 1 in 4 chance of happening in another pregnancy.
 For tuberous sclerosis, the chances are 1 in 2.

 What are the symptoms of ASD in a child?

-Each child may have slightly different symptoms.
+Each child may have different symptoms.
 Below are the most common symptoms of ASD.

 - Has problems making eye contact with others

-- Has problems making friends or interacting with other children
+- Has problems making friends or interacting well with other children

 - Does not communicate well with others